consistent-milk12/docs-md/generated_docs/regex_automata/dfa/remapper/index.md

 - `fn stride2(&self) -> usize`

   Return the power-of-2 exponent that yields the stride.
-The pertinent
+The pertinent laws here are, where N=stride2: 2^N=stride and len(alphabet) <= stride.

 - `fn swap_states(&mut self, id1: StateID, id2: StateID)`

   Swap the states pointed to by the given IDs.
-The underlying finite
+The underlying finite state machine should be mutated such that all of the transitions in `id1` are now in the memory region where the transitions for `id2` were, and all of the transitions in `id2` are now in the memory region where the transitions for `id1` were.

+  Essentially, this "moves" `id1` to `id2` and `id2` to `id1`.

+  It is expected that, after calling this, the underlying value will be left in an inconsistent state, since any other transitions pointing to, e.g., `id1` need to be updated to point to `id2`, since that's where `id1` moved to.

+  In order to "fix" the underlying inconsistent state, a `Remapper` should be used to guarantee that `remap` is called at the appropriate time.

 - `fn remap(&mut self, map: impl Fn(StateID) -> StateID)`

-  This must remap every single state ID in the underlying value according
+  This must remap every single state ID in the underlying value according to the function given.
+For example, in a DFA, this should remap every transition and every starting state ID.

 #### Implementors